HoppyCat/AIEDB/README.md

 These concepts were carried forward, deepened, and formalized into the [Orientation Letter framework](https://github.com/HoppyCat/orientation-letter) and the [SoulMode](https://soulmode.io) generator.

-*All research, design, and code by Aimee Margaret (Hoppy Cat) / Bubble Labs.*
+*All research, design, and code by Aimee Margaret (Hoppy Cat) / SoulMode*

 ---